-A man in Alabama accused of 17 counts of dogfighting and 68 counts of animal cruelty turned himself in to authorities.
+A man in Alabama was accused of 17 counts of dogfighting and 68 counts of animal cruelty.

 According to court records obtained by WAFF, Ricks previously spent time behind bars for conspiracy to commit robbery.